bbarker505/CEBA_climMatch/README.md

 # Acknowledgements

-This work was funded by the U.S. Department of Defense Strategic Environmental Research and Development Program (U.S. Army Corps of Engineers, contract no. RC23-3611) and the USDA National Institute of Food and Agriculture (NIFA) Agriculture and Food Research Initiative (AFRI) grant no. 2022-68013-37138.
+This work was funded by the U.S. Department of Defense Strategic Environmental Research and Development Program (U.S. Army Corps of Engineers, contract no. RC23-3611).

 # References

-Barker, B. S. 2024.
+Barker, B. S. 2025.
 Climate matching models for *Ceratapion basicorne* (Coleoptera: Apionidae), a biocontrol agent of yellow starthistle.
-In review.
+Journal of Economic Entomology.
+In Press.